Vlookup for Duplicate Values and Return the Matches in Excel [8 Cases]

 To find the duplicate values in Excel, we need to Vlookup (Vertical Lookup) through columns.
 Sometimes we need just to identify the duplicate values.
 But sometimes we need to pull the duplicates out of the data table too.
 Different scenarios can arise regarding looking up duplicate values in Excel.
 In this article, I have discussed 8 relevant cases to vlookup for duplicate values and return the matches in Excel.

 In the following picture, the Product List 1 and Product List 2 columns contain different product names.
 There are some common product names between the two columns.
+My target is to show you how can you find these matched product names.

 In this part, I will vlookup between the columns Product List 1 and Product List 2.
 Then I will extract the product names from the Product List 2 column that matches with the Product List 1 column contents.